Part XXII in our ongoing series on Race, Racism and the Middle Ages. You can find the rest of the special series here.

 As the Middle Ages ended, the Protestant Reformation changed Europe’s relationship to Jews for a time.
-For instance, England officially invited Jews back in 1656 under Oliver Cromwell.
+For instance, England’s tolerance of Jews increased under Oliver Cromwell.
 But his motives were not entirely benevolent: he believed he needed Jews nearby in order to usher in the apocalypse, which would require mass Jewish conversion.
 If you’ve ever wondered how some contemporary members of the radical religious right can be anti-Semitic but pro-Israel, similar apocalyptic fever dreams are your answer.
 Despite this official “welcome,” the situation of Jews throughout the Renaissance was still incredibly precarious.
 Jews became vulnerable during shifts of power and even vacillations by individual religious figures.
 Martin Luther, for instance, who was initially sympathetic to Jews and argued that they should be converted through “love,” turned on them.
 He even wrote a treatise entitled, “On the Jews and Their Lies,” which recommended that Jewish synagogues, schools, homes, and writings should all be burnt.

 Like many Jews, my family’s story was one of near-death experiences and escapes.
 The Inquisition forced my ancestors to flee from Seville to Italy.
 A century later, anti-Jewish violence moved them north to Prague, then on to Germany in the 1700s to escape anti-Jewish riots.
 Our records include the chilling detail that as his family escaped Prague, one of my ancestors, then thirteen years old, “caught with his naked hand the sword thrust intended to kill his father.”